Presented by The Institute of Many, In Bed with U=U highlights four individuals and the scientific development “undetectable equals untransmittable.”

 “Undetectable” does not mean “cured.”
 An undetectable viral load means that so few copies of the virus are present in the blood that today’s monitoring tests are unable to detect them.
 Even with an undetectable viral load, however, an HIV-positive person still has the virus.

-Also, after starting treatment it can take several months before viral growth is completely suppressed.
+Keep in mind that after starting treatment it can take several months before viral growth is completely suppressed.
 During that time, it’s a good idea to use condoms and/or PrEP.

 While suppressing the virus to undetectable levels has clear benefits for both people living with HIV and HIV-negative people, treatment as prevention is just one strategy for preventing new HIV infections.
 Other essential tools for HIV prevention include condoms and lube, sterile syringes for people who inject drugs or hormones, PrEP for HIV-negative individuals, regular HIV testing, self-education about HIV and sexual health, and open communication with sex partners.